cmyoo/cosmos/paper/paper.md

     orcid: 0000-0002-9579-5787
     # corresponding: true # (This is how to denote the corresponding author)
     affiliation: 6
-  - name: Hirotada Okawa
-    orcid: 0000-0001-7372-5131
-    # corresponding: true # (This is how to denote the corresponding author)
-    affiliation: 7
   - name: Daiki Saito
     orcid: 0000-0003-1624-9268
     # corresponding: true # (This is how to denote the corresponding author)